pblottiere/embsys/labs/rpi3/qemu.md

 **Question 1**: À quoi sert l'option *--priviliged* lors du lancement d'un
                 nouveau coneneur Docker?

+Full container capabilities (--privileged)

+The --privileged flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
+In other words, the container can then do almost everything that the host can do.
+This flag exists to allow special use-cases, like running Docker within Docker.

 ### QEMU et chroot

 Tout d'abord, il faut installer les paquets nécessaires pour utiliser QEMU dans